Sunday Boat Trips

-Trips last around 25-30 minutes and alternate between travelling north (towards Linlithgow) or south (towards Ratho).
+Trips last around 25-30 minutes and alternate between travelling west (towards Linlithgow) or east (towards Ratho).

 Get a chance to sit with the captain and try your hand on the tiller, or just enjoy watching the many water birds as they swim alongside our boat.
 Don’t forget a friendly wave to other canal users.

-The first canal structure we encounter is the Greendykes road bridge.
+The first canal structure we encounter is the Greendykes Road Bridge No.27.
 Constructed by Babtie Group in April 2000, this is a modern concrete bridge approached at an angle.
 The canal here is only just wider than Bluebell and your driver will need to turn Bluebell on the final approach to ensure smooth passage.

-As we exit the canal widens again and bears slightly to the left.
-On your left you'll see the remains of the old shale oil mining bings, and on the right is the back of Broxburn Sports centre, then Broxburn Athletic Football club ground.
+As we exit the bridge the canal widens again and bears slightly to the left.
+On your left you'll see the remains of the old shale oil mining bings, and on the right is the back of Broxburn Sports Centre, then Broxburn Athletic Football Club ground.

-The Winding Hole just beyond the bridge on the left is no longer usable because it has not been dredged for some time.
-We'll go beyond this to the point where the canal widens.
+The Winding Hole just beyond the bridge is no longer usable because it has not been dredged for some time so we'll go beyond this to the point where the canal widens.
 We'll judge the method of turning from the direction of the wind, slowing gradually, then putting the bow of Bluebell into either the east or west bank of the canal as it widens.

 Starting from Port Buchan, we will pull out into the canal to go beneath the bridge under Broxburn West Main Street